Feller-AG/wiser-tutorial/doc/authentication.md

 Before you can use the RESTful API you need to create an authentication token This will enable you the access of the RESTful API.

-On sucessfully claiming, you will receive an authenication token that you can use in your API requests.
+On successfully claiming, you will receive an authentication token that you can use in your API requests.

 ### Example of a locked API

-This example demostrate, that the RESTful API is still locked.
+This example demonstrate, that the RESTful API is still locked.

 **Request header :**
 ``` http